DALLAS, TX October 18, 2017/Business Wire/ —

 Mr. Smith continued, “We currently have approximately 300 software developers, over 100 field service technicians, and a large marketing and R & D Team that have good ideas – things that our prison and jail customers want, things that are unique, and we routinely turn those ideas into patents.
 It’s our biggest, most valuable asset – good people with ideas that are solving our customers’ problems.

-“Our patent portfolio includes patents in most areas of corrections communications and operations including audio calling, video calling, fraud detection, call platform architecture, call storage, inmate purchasing, billing, call throughput, inmate monitoring, word spotting, voice biometrics, and commissary services, and there are many other areas as well.
+“Our patent portfolio includes patents in most areas of corrections communications and operations including audio calling, video calling, fraud detection, call platform architecture, call storage, Incarcerated Individual purchasing, billing, call throughput, Incarcerated Individual monitoring, word spotting, voice biometrics, and commissary services, and there are many other areas as well.

 “We issued a formal ‘Patent Portfolio Bake Off’ Challenge to the former leading competitor in our sector that went unanswered so we did something that was even better, I believe,” said Smith.
 “We used our outside counsel to engage three (3) independent, well-known, intellectual property consulting firms to compare and contrast our patent portfolio with our competitor’s patent portfolio.
 Outside counsel did not disclose who their client was, so the comparison was independent, intellectually honest, and non-biased.
 Counsel didn’t even tell the consulting firms what the list of patents was for each company.
 Securus didn’t provide any help or assistance to aid their analysis at all.